-Registration for my six-week online workshop closes September 27, 2019 at 5 pm PDT.
-The workshop begins on September 30, 2019 and ends on November 8, 2019.
-You have access to the workshop content for an additional ten weeks until January 17, 2020.
+Registration for my next six-week online workshop opens January 24, 2020.
+The workshop begins on February 10, 2020 and ends on March 20, 2020 You have access to the workshop content for an additional ten weeks until May 29, 2020.

 Share this page with educators who want their students to be better problem solvers.